muhmiauwau/ST-SuperObjective/README.md

 ### Branch Tasks

 Click the Branch Task button to set the current task as an objective where you can generate or manually create child tasks.
 You can continue to turn any child task into an objective to create deeper hierarchies.

+### Task Duration

+Click the clock icon on a task to set a minimum number of messages that must pass before the task can be automatically completed.
+This is useful for tasks that require extended conversation.

+### Task Role Selection

+Use the dropdown menu on each task to determine how it's injected into the prompt - as Assistant, User, or System messages.
+This works with both chat completion and text completion APIs.

 ### Hiding Tasks